 Summary: For a city that did not survive the Second World War, Mannheim does better than most of its counterparts.
-Its not enough though to recommend as a destination.
+More is needed, though, to recommend as a destination.

 Rating Category | Score |